Scandinavian hunter-gatherer

 Genetic ancestry of hunter-gatherers in Europe between 14 ka BP and 9 ka BP, with the main area of Scandinavian hunter-gatherers (SHG) in yellow.
 Individual numbers correspond to calibrated sample dates.

 In archaeogenetics, the term Scandinavian hunter-gatherer (SHG) is the name given to a distinct ancestral component that represents descent from Mesolithic hunter-gatherers of Scandinavia.
 (Note: "Earlier aDNA studies suggest the presence of three genetic groups in early postglacial Europe: Western hunter–gatherers (WHG), Eastern hunter–gatherers (EHG), and Scandinavian hunter–gatherers (SHG)4.
 The SHG have been modelled as a mixture of WHG and EHG.")
 Genetic studies suggest that the SHGs were a mix of western hunter-gatherers (WHGs) initially populating Scandinavia from the south during the Holocene, and eastern hunter-gatherers (EHGs), who later entered Scandinavia from the north along the Norwegian coast.
 During the Neolithic, they admixed further with Early European Farmers (EEFs) and Western Steppe Herders (WSHs).
-Genetic continuity has been detected between the SHGs and members of the Pitted Ware culture (PWC), and to a certain degree, between SHGs and modern northern Europeans.
+Genetic continuity has been detected between the SHGs and members of the Pitted Ware culture (PWC), but only to a limited degree between SHGs or the PWC and modern northern Europeans.
 (Note: "Modern-day northern Europeans trace limited amounts of genetic material back to the SHGs.")
-The Sámi, on the other hand, have been found to be completely unrelated to the PWC.
 (Note: "Population continuity between the PWC and modern Saami can be rejected under all assumed ancestral population size combinations.")